yisi23/pagebox/README.md

 Permitted origins demo - how meta tag has information on what was permitted to this URL.

 ![permitted URLs](http://f.cl.ly/items/2s2B060O1d0N1D3b0U1B/somthn%20\(1\).png)

-## Bulletproof web application
-This is a concept of **bulletproof web applications**.
-Web is not perfect.
-Web is far from perfect.
-Web is broken: Cookies, Clickjacking, Frame navigation, CSRF,  links..

-OriginMap **splits** the entire website into many pages with unique origins.
-Every page has its own Origin in terms of frame navigation - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.

-Also every page contains additional `OriginMapObject` in `<meta>` tag, and sends it along with every `XMLHttpRequest` and `<form>` submission.

-**OriginMapObject** is **signed JSON** payload containing `url` property - current page URL (not `location.href` which can be changed with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.

 ##Attack Surface.
 Now any XSS pwns the entire website: